cszrw/lingoda/README.md

 I also only did minimal testing of the client as the redux-form is pretty well tested.

-I was going to diplay a list of contact enquiries but it was not in the spec so I deleted the actions.
+I was going to display a list of contact enquiries but it was not in the spec so I decided against it and deleted the actions.

 I did not abstract any config.
 I would for a prod app.